 - prepares the majority of its products on site

 - composts vegetable and fruit scraps for use by local farmers

 - donates oil from fryers on campus for use as bio diesel fuel by a local farmer

 - awarded the Growing Community Award in 2003 in recognition of PACES' efforts to buy locally

-- reusable enviro container program at Becky's Place, Performing Arts Cafe and Lehman Dining Center
+- instituted a reusable enviro container program at Becky's Place

-- hydration stations at Becky's Place, Union Dining Court, Performing Arts Cafe, and Crane Commons to encourage the refilling of water bottles, not the purchasing of them
+- installed a hydration station at Crane Commons to encourage the refilling of water bottles, not the purchasing of them

 H.E.
 Washers and Dryers

-PACES and CSC regularly install and upgrade laundry equipment on campus.
-PACES chooses to purchase new energy efficient washers and dryers.
-It is estimated that the equipment is saving about a million gallons of water a year and the dryers are significantly decreasing electricity usage.
+In the summer of 2006, PACES and MacGray installed 150 new washers/dryers on campus: they had a choice to buy less expensive models but choose to purchase new energy efficient washers and dryers.
+It is estimated that the new equipment is saving about a million gallons of water a year.
+It is also anticipated that the new dryers are significantly decreasing electricity usage.

 The College Store has a dedicated retail section of recycled goods.
 The store sells-T-shirts, notebooks, paper, tote bags, lanyards, water bottles, travel mugs, and stationary items made from recycled products.
 The Union Market, our campus convenience store, sells earth friendly cleaning supplies, energy efficient small appliances and light bulbs.